somphene/somphene.github.io/log/_posts/2024-03-29-01-number-language.md

  Hence the offer $$2224$$ does not satisfy the requirement.
 Please consider that the inequality $$2224 \neq 5$$ would only be an equality if the offer $$2224$$ is exchanged with $$5$$.
 In the propsal, the best offer of what we already started with $$2224$$ gives us a contradiction.
 In the process of non-invasive testing to see if the offer $$2224$$ meets the requirement, we find that the requirement would have been satisfied if and only if we exchange the offer $$2224$$ with $$5$$.

+### Identity (To be or not to be?)

+Proposal goes through without having to introduce the notion of any placeholder.
+The notion of a variable as a placeholder is also the notion of the identity element $$0$$.
+HThese are bypassed and so is the notion of an inverse: negative numbers.
+Instead we introduce the notion of outer number.
+Outer number may be thought of as an exchange.

 ### Conclusion

 The notion of a variable may be used as an intermediate.
 The proposal is a direct way of doing the same question.
-Moreover, practically, it saves
+Moreover, practically, an immediate solution is provided: the best number that is offered $$22224$$.
+The only symbols involved in the proposal are arithmetic.

+### Implication

+We encourage a direct way to Mathematics all as a whole.
+This means working with positive counting objects.